Comancheros slaying: Life sentence for 'main guy' in execution

 She could hear her husband calling her name.
 As he tried to run away, Taani shot him twice in the side of his body with a .22 calibre rifle.

-Taani then walked up to Mr Tu'uheava and shot him a further two times before shooting at Mrs Tu'uheava again and leaving the scene.
+Taani then walked up to Epalahame and shot him a further two times before shooting at Yolanda again and leaving the scene.

-There they disposed of the cell phone that had been used to contact Mr Tu'uheava
+There they disposed of the cell phone that had been used to contact Epalahame

 in a fire.

-It wasn't until about 6.00am the next day that a passing motorist saw

-Mr and Mrs Tu'uheava on the side of the road and called emergency services.
+It wasn't until about 6am the next day that a passing motorist saw the Tu'uheavas on the side of the road and called emergency services.

-Suregeons extracted one bullet from her head, another had to remain because it was "too dangerous" to remove it.
+Surgeons extracted one bullet from her head, another had to remain because it was "too dangerous" to remove it.

-Justice Hinton said according to her victim impact statement, her vision was deterioating and she required glasses.
+Justice Hinton said according to her victim impact statement, her vision was deteriorating and she required glasses.

-"And in what must be a significant understatement 'her life is not the same."
+"And in what must be a significant understatement 'her life is not the same'."

 She can not work because of her injuries and her benefit left her with just $20 at the end of the week, she said.